-The annual crime statistics are prepared by completing a comprehensive review of all incident reports taken by the Parkland College Department of Public Safety, all crime information requested and received from a Parkland Campus Security Authority, and all crime information requested and received from local law enforcement.
+The annual crime statistics are prepared by completing a comprehensive review of all incident reports taken by the Parkland College Department of Public Safety, all crime information requested and received from a Parkland Campus Security Authority, and all crime information requested and received from relevant local and state law enforcement agencies.
 In order to have the most comprehensive crime information, all criminal activity should be reported to Public Safety.

-The annual report, titled Campus Safety and Security Report, may be found on the Parkland College website (www.parkland.edu/police/stats.aspx), or a paper copy may be received by contacting Public Safety at 217/351-2369.
+The annual report, titled Annual Security Report, may be found on the Parkland College website (www.parkland.edu/police/stats.aspx), or a paper copy may be received by contacting Public Safety at 217/351-2369.